Ethan Galbraith: International career

 Galbraith made five appearances for Northern Ireland at under-17 level and three appearances at under-19 level.
 He has made 19 appearances and scored one goal at under-21 level.
 Galbraith made his senior international debut at the age of 18 on 5 September 2019, in a friendly match against Luxembourg which finished as a 1–0 win.

 Playing style

 Northern Ireland manager Ian Baraclough described Galbraith as the country's version of Spanish international midfielders Xavi and Andrés Iniesta.
-Neil Wood has described him at technically gifted, and as a player who "can pick a pass and has all the different varieties of delivery".
+Neil Wood has described him as technically gifted, and as a player who "can pick a pass and has all the different varieties of delivery".